-In the District of Columbia, Virginia, and around the country, the police ask people to submit to chemical testing if they suspect the driver to be intoxicated or impaired and have been driving or have been in physical control of a car or other motor vehicle.
+In the District of Columbia, Alexandria, VA, and around the country, the police ask people to submit to chemical testing if they suspect the driver to be intoxicated or impaired and have been driving or have been in physical control of a car or other motor vehicle.
 This intoxication or impairment may be due to drugs, alcohol, or a combination of drugs and alcohol.

 Refusing a Breath or Blood Test After Arrest

-Once someone is arrested for a DUI in Virginia or the District of Columbia, they will be asked to submit specimens for chemical testing.
+Once someone is arrested for a DUI in Alexandria, VA or the District of Columbia, they will be asked to submit specimens for chemical testing.
 Law enforcement officers may ask for blood, breath, or urine.
 If religious or medical grounds give someone a valid basis to object to a blood test, they may have the option of submitting breath or urine specimens for collection.
 They do not, however, have the option of refusing to provide a sample altogether.

 Refusing to submit to chemical testing has both criminal and civil consequences.
 Criminal consequences depend on whether a person has prior alcohol-related offenses.
 When one has prior alcohol-related driving offenses on their record, a refusal can be charged as the crime of DUI or OWI.
 The criminal consequences also include both potential jail time and a fine.
 The civil consequences of a test refusal relate to suspending or revoking one’s driving privileges.

 Implied Consent & Consequences